j. Provisions, contingent liabilities and contingent assets

 The Company applies the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts, which are performed over a period of time.
 The Company exercises judgment to estimate the future cost-to-completion of the contracts which is used to determine the degree of completion of the performance obligation.

 The Company’s contracts with customers could include promises to transfer multiple products and services to a customer.
-The Company assesses the products / services promised in the contract and identifies distinct performance obligations in the contract.
+The Company assesses the products/ services promised in the contract and identifies distinct performance obligations in the contract.
 Identification of distinct performance obligation involves judgment to determine the deliverables and the ability of the customer to benefit independently from such deliverables.
 Judgment is also required to determine the transaction price for the contract.

-The Company uses judgment to determine an appropriate standalone selling price for a performance obligation.
-The Company allocates the transaction price to each performance obligation on the basis of the relative standalone selling price of each distinct product or service promised in the contract.
+standalone selling price of each distinct product or service promised in the contract.
 Where standalone selling price is not observable, the Company uses the expected cost-plus margin approach to allocate the transaction price to each distinct performance obligation.
 Provision for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting date.

 Defined benefit plans and other long term benefits

-The cost of the defined benefit plan and other longterm benefits, and the present value of such obligation are determined by the independent actuarial valuer.
+The cost of the defined benefit plan and other long¬ term benefits, and the present value of such obligation are determined by the independent actuarial valuer.
 An actuarial valuation involves making various assumptions that may differ from actual developments in future.
 Management believes that the assumptions used by the actuary in determination of the discount rate, future salary increases, mortality rates and attrition rates are reasonable.
 Due to the complexities involved in the valuation and its long-term nature, this obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

 Current taxes